arambula1980/Tweet/README.md

 ***

 ##### Authors:
-Benjamin Rathi
-Kevin Shah
-Yashan Thakkar
-Samidha Visai
+Benjamin Rathi, Kevin Shah, Yashan Thakkar, Samidha Visai

 ##### Acknowledgements:
 We would like to thank Professor Rada Mihalcea, Michael Vander Lugt, Matthew Wiseman, and Zheng Wu for their guidance and support in EECS 486, Winter 2017.